 - Document patient progress notes in the medical record

 It is difficult to imagine practicing medicine today without radiology.
 Therefore, it is vital that students understand how to effectively use radiology in patient care.
-The radiology rotation provides students an opportunity to review and integrate key lessons from the first two phases of medical school in subjects such as anatomy, physiology and pathology.
+The radiology rotation is required during the Clinical Phases of the educational program and may be taken in Phase 2 or Phase 3.
+This rotation provides students an opportunity to review and integrate key lessons from the first two phases of medical school in subjects such as anatomy, physiology and pathology.

 Radiology is also the context in which students will most often visualize the inner structure and function of their patients.
 Students who study radiology gain an opportunity to form indelible images of disease processes and their treatment including fractures, infections, vascular occlusions, neoplasms and more.
 Radiology ties together the basic sciences and clinical disciplines in a particularly effective manner, and plays a major role in answering basic medical questions: Is my patient sick?
 What is the diagnosis?
 How far has the disease progressed?
 Is it responding to therapy?
 Has it recurred?